FAQUpdatedThursday April 30, 2020 byBELLINGHAM AYFC REGISTRAR.

 What if I want to volunteer to coach?

-If you would like to be a coach for any of our teams, please contact Dan Haddad for football and Tracey Elliott for cheerleading via firstname.lastname@example.org.
+If you would like to be a coach for any of our teams, please contact firstname.lastname@example.org or indicate your interest at registration.

 When are board meetings held?

-In general, board meetings are held the second Tuesday of each month at 6:30 at the VFW hall.
-During the football they are usually held after practice at the concession stand.
-They are open to the public and all are encouraged to attend.
-All board meetings are posted on our Facebook page.
+In general, board meetings are held one evening per month.
+Off season, they are held at a local location at 6:30 pm and during the season at the concession stand following practices.
+Monthly meetings are open to the public and all are encouraged to attend.
+Meeting schedules are posted on our social media channels.

 Are all board members and coaches required to go through a CORI review?